 The third option is to look for a marketing automation system that works with what you have already and around your current processes.
 This still requires business buy-in, financial commitment, and a level of behavioral change.
 However it’s a realistic and achievable way to get the benefits of marketing automation, without a weighty investment in technology and a complete overhaul of your business processes.
 You can keep the bits of your sales, marketing and CRM that are working and that you have already paid for (so you are sweating your existing assets), but you can significantly improve your ability to track, engage with and close business.
 Options for tools that integrate and augment include CANDDi and some sector specific options like Medilink.

 Undertaking the research, defining your strategy, and implementing a marketing automation program is a significant investment, but the benefits are worth it.
 The exercise of understanding your business requirements, and your overall objectives, also presents a good opportunity to reassess and resell your company vision.

 Get it right and the outcomes include:

-Increasing the effectiveness of your salespeople by 20-30% as they are focussed on closing down sales with prospects who are informed and ready to buy.
+Increasing the effectiveness of your salespeople by 20-30% as they are focused on closing down sales with prospects who are informed and ready to buy.

-Offer better support to your customer base – benefit from triggers set up from specific customer behaviours, for example customers landing on help pages instigating intelligent automated responses with offers of further help.
+Offer better support to your customer base – benefit from triggers set up from specific customer behaviors, for example customers landing on help pages instigating intelligent automated responses with offers of further help.